SEO & Digital Marketing

 Once implemented, test your markup with Google's Rich Results Test.
 Fix any errors the tool identifies.

-Validate your schema with Schema.org’s validator to ensure AI engines can read it correctly.
+Validate your schema with Schema.org's validator to confirm AI engines can read it correctly.

 Step 3: Rewrite key pages (Week 3-4)